 Summit Bike and Hike Trail is a 29.7 mile moderately trafficked out and back trail located near Stow, Ohio that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from January until November.
+The trail offers a number of activity options and is best used from January until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash